-These days there’s a thousand and one (okay not literally) different types of rugs and blankets for horses but are they all needed or can you have just a few?
-When I bought my first horse buying a rug was pretty easy, I had a jute rug, a summer rug and an anti-sweat rug!
+These days there are a thousand and one (okay not literally) different types of rugs and blankets for horses but are they all needed or can you have just a few?
+When I bought my first horse buying a rug was pretty easy, I had a jute rug, a summer rug, and an anti-sweat rug!
 I have to confess that back then I wasn’t exactly sure what was what so if I’d had more choice then I would have found it even more concussing.
 This is why I thought I’d write this article about rugs to try and help if you’re in the market for a new rug.

 Does my horse really need a rug?

 You don’t necessarily always need to rug your horse.
 When you do is largely dependant on the temperature and whether or not your horse is clipped and if he’s stabled or turned out.
-I’ve tried to explain it in more detail in the table below but as a general rule unclipped horses don’t need a rug a rug if the weather is 50 (or 10C) or higher and all horses need a rug if it’s colder than 14 (-10C).
+I’ve tried to explain it in more detail in the table below but as a general rule unclipped horses don’t need a rug if the weather is 50 (or 10C) or higher and all horses need a rug if it’s colder than 14 (-10C).
 In between those temperatures your horse will need a range of different rugs depending on if he’s stabled or turned out and whether his coat has been clipped.

 |Temperature (F/C)||Clipped & stabled||Clipped & turned out||Unclipped & stabled||Unclipped & stabled|